sozelaya/Test/README.md

 # Test
-This repository is a a test
+This repository is a test